 Begin at: Chilnualna Falls parking area, two miles up from Chilnualna Falls Road.

-Visit our Featured Hikes page to learn about more Yosemite hiking trails.
+Learn more about the best Yosemite hikes, or visit our featured hikes page to learn about more Yosemite hiking trails.
 While you’re hiking in Yosemite this summer, share your adventures with us by using the hashtag #YosemiteNation.
 Along with your amazing photos, share a little about why you enjoy each hike.